Jezidmar/Wake_word_detector/res2net_paper_implementation/README.md

-Following are the details on implementation of paper: https://arxiv.org/abs/2209.15296
+Following are the details on implementation of paper: https://arxiv.org/abs/2209.15296 with curriculum learning included.
+(Only in 2 phases)

 In summary, system architecture is below.
 ![Alt text](images/arch.png)